Bed Bug Prevention at the University of Florida

 Adult bed bugs are oval, flat, and about 3/16 inch (4-5 mm) long.
 They are insects with piercing-sucking mouthparts, so they bite and suck blood like a mosquito.
 These insects hide during the day in bedding, mattresses, behind baseboards, and other furnishings.
 Bed bugs most often feed on people at night while the victims are asleep in their beds.
 Bed bugs normally bite the upper body where skin is exposed.
 Bed bugs do not transmit disease, but their bites leave small white to red welts that itch intensely.
 If you find you have bed bugs in your apartment, you will not eliminate the problem without UF's professional help.
 The UF Department of Housing and Residence Education provides free pest control.

-The cleanliness of a motel or hotel is not always a true indication Hotel bedof whether there might be a bed bug problem.Aguest who stayed in the room before you may have left some of these pests.
+Hotels and motels: The cleanliness of a motel or hotel is not always a true indication of whether there might be a bed bug problem.Aguest who stayed in the room before you may have left some of these pests.
 Bed bugs are spread in luggage and clothing from a motel or hotel to other locations, such as your home in the UF residence facilities.

 If you take care to inspect the areas where you stay and check your luggage before coming home to the residence facility, you will significantly reduce the chances of a bed bug infestation.